Loosh-ai/Research-Dashboard/README.md

 Aggregate Neuro-Biometrics: A bar chart showing the average biometric values for the filtered data.

 Subjective Experience Cloud: A dynamically generated word cloud from user narrative logs.

-Responsive Design: The layout adapts smoothly to various screen sizes, from mobile devices to large desktop monitors.

-No Dependencies: Runs entirely in the browser with no need for server-side processing or local installation.

 <b>Technology Stack</b><br>
 HTML5: The core structure of the document.